Creamy Brussels Sprouts Slaw

 How to Make Creamy Brussels Sprouts Slaw

-1. Shred the Brussels sprouts: Shred the Brussels sprouts either with a knife or mandoline and place them into a large bowl.
+1. Shred the Brussels sprouts: Shred the Brussels sprouts either with a sharp knife, a food processor, or a mandoline and place them into a large bowl.

 Shredding Brussels sprouts with a knife and mandoline.